 Words like ‘freedom,’ ‘justice,’ and ‘democracy’ are not common concepts; on the contrary, they are rare.
 People are not born knowing what these are.
 It takes enormous, and above all, individual effort to arrive at the respect for other people that these words imply. – James Baldwin

-Conflict is a fundamental part of social and political life, yet communities, social movements and political organizations are working for social change are plagued with their own conflicts, both internal and external.
+Conflict is a fundamental part of social and political life, yet social movements and political organizations are working for social change are plagued with their own conflicts, both internal and external.
 These conflicts are often handled in negative ways that undermine the movements’ aims and values.
 The DPACE network of conflict practitioners, peace builders and thought leaders offer an alternative.

-In every democracy, communities, movements and organizations advocating political and social change arise, and simultaneously become products, producers, and resolvers of conflict.
+In every democracy, social movements and organizations advocating political and social change arise, and simultaneously become products, producers, and resolvers of conflict.
 By joining together through thoughtful engagement, their members affirm the positive, creative role that conflicts play in calling attention to injustices, and transforming social, environmental, and political conflicts at their roots.

 Interest-based conflict resolution and transformation methodologies provide deeply democratic, citizen-centered approaches that focus on chronic, systemic sources of conflict and identify practical tools for not just settling or compromising, but fundamentally resolving, transforming, and preventing conflict.

-Our team of highly skilled conflict practitioners uses the DPACE Framework to provide the following services to social movements and political organizations within the U.S. in order to build conflict literacy, resilience and engage with conflict creatively and constructively.
+Our team of highly skilled conflict practitioners uses the DPACE Framework to provide the following services to social movements and political organizations within the U.S. in order to build conflict literacy and resilience and to engage with conflict creatively and constructively.

 - Trainings and systems design to strengthen organizational conflict resolution capacity

 - Conflict coaching, dispute resolution, mediation of internal and external multi-party disputes

-- Dialogue and facilitation within and between organizations and systems
+- Dialogue facilitation within and between organizations and systems

 - Conflict competent leadership